Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Discussion

 \subsection{Connection to Previous Work}

 We proposed a novel method to simultaneously estimate non-Gaussian components and their dependency (correlation) structure.
-So far, a number of methods to estimate non-Gaussian components have been proposed: ICA assumes that the latent non-Gaussian components are statistically independent, and ISA~\citep{hyvarinen2000emergence} and topographic methods~\citep{hyvarinen2001topographic,mairal2011convex,sasaki2013correlated} fix the dependency structure inside pre-defined groups of components, or overlapping neighborhoods of components.
-Methods for the estimation of tree-dependency structures have also been proposed \citep{bach2003beyond,Zoran09}.
+So far, a number of methods to estimate non-Gaussian components have been proposed: ICA assumes that the latent non-Gaussian components are statistically independent, and ISA~\citep{hyvarinen2000emergence} and topographic methods~\citep{hyvarinen2001topographic,mairal2011convex,sasaki2013correlated} pre-fix the dependency structure inside pre-defined groups of components, or overlapping neighborhoods of components.
+Methods to estimate tree-dependency structures have also been proposed \citep{bach2003beyond,Zoran09}.
 In contrast to these methods, our method does not make any assumptions on the dependency structure to be estimated.

-Some methods based on hierarchical models also estimate the dependency structures of non-Gaussian components from data~\citep{karklin2005hierarchical,osindero2006topographic,koster2010two}.
+Some methods based on two-layer models also estimate the dependency structures of non-Gaussian components from data~\citep{karklin2005hierarchical,osindero2006topographic,koster2010two}.
 Most of the methods mainly focus on high-order correlations, assuming that the components are linearly uncorrelated.
 The method proposed by~\citet{osindero2006topographic} can estimate an overcomplete model as well, which necessarily makes the estimated components linearly correlated; however, it is unclear in what way such linear correlations reflect the dependency structure of the underlying sources.
 Our method models both linear and higher-order correlations explicitly.
 As a new theoretical approach, in this paper, we proposed a generative model for random precision matrices.
-The proposed generative model generalizes a previous generative model for sources used in hierarchical models~\citep{karklin2005hierarchical,osindero2006topographic}: The previous model corresponds to a special case in our model where the off-diagonal elements are deterministically zero.
+The proposed generative model generalizes a previous generative model for sources used in existing two-layer methods~\citep{karklin2005hierarchical,osindero2006topographic}: The previous model corresponds to a special case in our model where the off-diagonal elements are deterministically zero.